- That means a lower court's ruling against a Christian baker who refused to make a wedding cake for a gay couple will stand.Read more

 People have been lining up for days hoping they will be among the lucky ones to get a seat for Tuesday's historic arguments.
 At issue: whether states can ban, and refuse to recognize, gay marriage.

-Masterpiece Cakeshop owner Jack Phillips is appealing a ruling against him in a legal complaint filed with the Colorado Civil Rights Commission by a gay couple he refused to make a wedding cake for, based on his religious beliefs.
+Masterpiece Cakeshop owner Jack Phillips refused to make a wedding cake for a gay couple, based on his religious beliefs.

 Incoming Attorney General Cynthia Coffman talks about same-sex marriage, the death penalty, marijuana and more.